firstdraft/guides/getting-automated-feedback.md

 Click the blue Join button to join the organization.
 ![](/assets/email-join-org.png)

-Then click the green Join button once you're redirected to Github.
+Then click the green Join button once you're redirected to GitHub.
 ![](/assets/github-join-org.png)

 You should see feedback that you're now a member of appdev-projects.

 ![](/assets/github-joined-org-feedback.png)

-You might see an email notification that you've been added to an appdev-projects team with the same name as your Github account.
+You might see an email notification that you've been added to an appdev-projects team with the same name as your GitHub account.
 This makes it easy for us to separate your class projects from your personal projects.
 You don't need to take any action on this email, it's just a notification.

 [](/assets/github-team-added-notification.png)